Early Detection—Screening for Breast Cancer

 - Concludes that there is insufficient evidence for or against recommending MRI screening

-The American College of Obstetricians and Gynecologists (ACOG) recommends:
+The American College of Obstetricians and Gynecologists (ACOG) recommends that:

-- That mammography screening be offered annually to women starting at age 40
+- Mammography screening be offered annually to women starting at age 40

-The American Medical Association adopted the policy that agrees with recommendations from the ACS and ACOG and says that women age 40 and older should have access to screening mammography if they choose and their healthcare providers agree.
+The American Medical Association adopted the policy that says that women age 40 and older should have access to screening mammography if they choose and their healthcare providers agree.
 That replaced their early guidance that supported screening mammograms in all asymptomatic women older than 40.